Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: The impact of semi-edges

 The situation is more complex for loops and semi-edges of $H$.
 Consider a vertex $x\in V(H)$ and the subgraph $\widetilde{G_x}$ of $G$ induced by $f_V^{-1}(x)$.
 If $x$ has $b$ semi-edges and $c$ loops in $H$, $\widetilde{G_x}$ is $(b+2c)$-regular.
 Let $s(u)$ be the number of semi-edges of $G$ incident with $u$, and set $g(u)=b-s(u)$.
 In a covering projection, for every $u\in f_V^{-1}(x)$, exactly $g(u)$ of edges incident with $u$ must map onto semi-edges of $H$ incident with $x$.
 Hence a covering projection on the edges of $\widetilde{G_x}$ exists only if $\widetilde{G_x}$ has a $g$-factor for the above defined function $g$.
-This can be decided in polynomial time (e.g., by network flow algorithms, since $\widetilde{G_x}$ is a bipartite graph, but even for general graphs the existence of a $g$-factor can be reduced to the maximum matching problem).
+This can be decided in polynomial time (e.g., by network flow algorithms, since $\widetilde{G_x}$ is a bipartite graph, but even for general graphs the existence of a $g$-factor can be reduced to the maximum matching problem, cf.~\cite{EdmondsJ01}).
 If such a $g$-factor exists, it is $b$-edge-colorable (here and only here we use the assumption that $G$ is bipartite), and such an edge-coloring defines a mapping $f_E$ from the edges of the $g$-factor onto the semi-edges of $H$ incident with $x$.
 For every vertex $u\in f_V^{-1}(x)$, $g(u)$ edges of $G$ incident with $u$ are mapped onto $g(u)$ distinct semi-edges incident with $x$ in $H$, and $b-g(u)=s(u)$ semi-edges remain available as images of the $s(u)$ semi-edges incident with $u$ in $G$.
 What remains is to define $f_E$ for the so far unmapped edges of $\widetilde{G_x}$.
-But these form a $2c$-regular graph which covers $c$ loops on $x$ in $H$ (a consequence of Petersen theorem, or K\"onig-Hall theorem since $G$ is bipartite and hence the edges of a $2c$-regular bipartite graph can be partitioned into $2c$ perfect matchings and these matchings can be paired into $c$ disjoint spanning cycles, each covering one loop).
+But these form a $2c$-regular graph which covers $c$ loops on $x$ in $H$ (a consequence of Petersen's theorem, or the K\"onig-Hall theorem since $G$ is bipartite and hence the edges of a $2c$-regular bipartite graph can be partitioned into $2c$ perfect matchings and these matchings can be paired into $c$ disjoint spanning cycles, each covering one loop).

 If $\widetilde{G_x}$ has no semi-edges, then it is bipartite $(b+2c)$-regular and as such it always has a $b$-factor.
-Hence for a bipartite semi-edgeless graph a degree-obedient vertex mapping can always be extended to a graph covering projection. \end{proof}
+Hence for a bipartite graph without semi-edges, a degree-obedient vertex mapping can always be extended to a graph covering projection. \end{proof}